-Service activity and caseload status statistics pertain to the service activities provided by the nursing inpatient services and ambulatory care, diagnostic and therapeutic services and community health services functional centres.
-Examples of service activity statistics include visits - face-to-face, visits - non-face-to-face, in-house exams and inpatient days.
+Service activity and caseload status statistics pertain to the service activities provided by the nursing inpatient services and ambulatory care, diagnostic and therapeutic services, and community health services functional centres.
+Examples of service activity statistics include visits - in person, visits - virtual, in-house exams and inpatient days.
 These statistics supplement workload information by defining the complexity of service activities provided and are used to determine costs for these activities.
-Caseload status statistics describe the status of service recipients of current, past, and future caseloads (i.e. admissions, discharges, transfers, and new referrals).
+Caseload status statistics describe the status of service recipients of current, past, and future caseloads (i.e., admissions, discharges, transfers, and new referrals).